-Looking for something new to do to pass the time?
-Or are you planning a trip around the world and want to learn a few new languages?
-Learning a new language is always going to be a challenge but it doesn’t have to be a very difficult one.
+Looking for something to pass the time?
+Are you planning a trip around the world and want to learn a few new languages?
+Learning new languages can be challenging but it doesn’t have to be a very difficult one.
 As a native English speaker, some languages are easier to learn than others.
 They take less time to learn and are easier for native English language speakers to understand and remember.

 These languages require more or less 600 hours of study or around 4 to 5 months if you were studying at 5 hours a day, to achieve a general level of professional proficiency.
 This means that you comprehend what natives say when speaking at a normal speed, you can communicate clearly and comfortably, and you can use a wide vocabulary, only searching for words from time to time.
 That being said,